lcnbr/PhysVault/PhysNotes/QFTII/YM gauge sector Feynman rules.md

 &=-\frac{g^{2} B^{\text {def }}}{2 g_{\mathrm{YM}}^{2}} k_{a b} F^{a, \mu v} F_{\mu v}^{b}
 \end{aligned}
 $$
-Where in the last line we used the [[structure constants#Killing form and Casimir invariant in basis|killing form in basis]] In order to obtain a canonical prefactor we shall set ^[For the choice $B^{\text {def }}=1 / 2$ this would simply be $g=g_{\mathrm{YM}}$.
+Where in the last line we used the [[../math/structure constants#Killing form and Casimir invariant in basis|killing form in basis]]
+In order to obtain a canonical prefactor we shall set ^[For the choice $B^{\text {def }}=1 / 2$ this would simply be $g=g_{\mathrm{YM}}$.
 However, we shall not fix $B^{\text {def }}$ and continue to work with $g$ instead of $g_{\mathrm{YM}}$.]
 $$
 g=\frac{g_{\mathrm{YM}}}{\sqrt{2 B^{\mathrm{def}}}} .